codez266/codez266.github.io/_posts/2015-08-28-End Of GSoC.md

 The above is a brief overview and complete report can be found at [Phabricator](https://phabricator.wikimedia.org/T101227)

+### English Wikivoyage Community support:

+[English Wikivoyage](http://en.wikivoyage.org/wiki/) community is great and very open to new ideas.
+A lot of discussions took place on [Traveller's Pub](en.wikivoyage.org/wiki/Traveller's_Pub) which led to the refinement of the extension.
+The support extended by them in making this a success from feedback to criticism to pointing out bugs has been invaluable!

 ### Challenges and Takeaways:

 * Maintaining a testable code was a challenge that I learnt and also the need for having good test cases, as they allow preemptive bug monitoring.